lunnar211/GUI_PDF-merged/README.md

 # GUI_PDF-merged
-DF merging tool to allow uploading unlimited PDF files for merging!
+PDF merging tool to allow uploading unlimited PDF files for merging!
 The current implementation already supports adding multiple PDFs, but let's clarify and enhance it a bit more for a smoother experience.
 Step-by-Step Enhancements for Unlimited PDF Uploading Add Functionality: The tool allows you to add as many PDF files as you want without a limit.
 Display Information: Update the interface to give feedback on the number of files added.